 When to consider signing up for a paid subscription

 I’ve held a paid subscription to Equifax for a few years now.
-I can review my score monthly and access twice yearly comprehensive credit reports twice a year.
+I can review my score monthly and access twice-yearly comprehensive credit reports twice a year.
 Equifax will also send an alert when a consumer credit query is registered on my file.
-The added benefit is that this can help guard against identify theft.
+The added benefit is that this can help guard against identity theft.
 When combined, this information is far more comprehensive than what I can access for free.
 While a paid subscription isn’t for everyone, it might be worth considering if you’re undertaking consumer credit applications regularly and want to keep close tabs on how your score fluctuates or if you are concerned about identity fraud.

 Different credit bureaus can provide differing scores